Bracknell: Regeneration

 Because of Bracknell's age, it was decided in 1995 by the local authorities that it should undergo renovation.
 Designs and plans were submitted and rejected first time round.
 The council went for a second attempt and were accepted, work was due to commence early in 2008 but due to the global credit crisis, the plans were postponed.
 The cost was estimated at £750 million.
 The regeneration would provide brand new services, a completely redeveloped town centre, 1,000 new homes and new police and bus stations.

 The first stage of the redevelopment began with the opening of a new Waitrose store in December 2011.
 By June 2013 shops in the northern part of the town in Broadway and Crossway had been vacated.
 Demolition of the new town's old retro-futuristic, Brutalist central area then began in September 2013, and was completed in December of the same year.
 Construction of the new centre began in February 2015.
 On 4 September 2015, it was announced that the new development would be known as The Lexicon.
 The Lexicon opened on 7 September 2017, comprising 600,000 ft2 of new retail space, a 12-screen cinema which includes a 4DX screen, restaurants and cafes, completely new paving and public realm and 1300 parking spaces as well as improved access by public transport, the council having substantially refurbished the bus station in 2015.

 The scheme won at the Revo Awards 2018: Gold in the Re:new category and Best of the Best in the Re:turn category.
 Shortlisted for the Planning Awards 2017 in the Regeneration category, the scheme won Development of the Year at the 2018 Thames Valley Property Awards.
 The town saw visitor numbers of 16m in its first year (compared with around 4-5m prior to the town centre's demolition).
 The town centre rose in the retail rankings to number 33 (from 255 before redevelopment).
 In January 2019, the town had risen again to 29 in the retail rankings.

-A second retail centre, the Peel Centre, managed by Land Securities, has 2 car parks, a leisure area called The Point. and includes stores Such as The Range, Sports Direct and New Look.
-The Point includes an Odeon multiplex 10-screen cinema and a bowling alley.
+A second retail centre, the Peel Centre, managed by Land Securities, has 2 car parks and includes stores Such as The Range, Home Bargains, Pets At Home, Halfords and Morrisons.
+It previously contained a leisure area called The Point.
+The Point included an Odeon multiplex 10-screen cinema, a Pizza Hut restaurant and a bowling alley prior to their closures in 2025, with the bowling alley being last to close in late 2025.

 Bracknell is the first post-war New Town centre to have been substantially regenerated and represents a significant exemplar development.